 Use/suitability: The attending physician will fit the pessary during the initial examination.
 The pessary should be inserted that achieves the best continence when coughing while standing and at the same time allows the bladder to be emptied without problems.
 It may be necessary to change to a larger pessary after some time, as the pessary no longer closes the bladder sufficiently due to loosening of the tissue.
-When fitting, the ring is guided through the posterior vaginal vault so that the calotte lifts the transition between the bladder and urethra by tilting upwards/forwards (image).
-Stress such as coughing, pressing and movement should be used to test whether the pessary streots are usually worn during the day, occasionally only during exertion (e.g. sport).
-It is recommended that the patient removes the pessary in the evening and reinserts it in the morning.
-Stress incontinence does not require treatment during the night anyway.
-The treating doctor may recommend further measures, e.g. hormone therapy.
-These can make it easier to insert and change the pessary and support the build-up of the pessary is best changed while standing, whereby one leg can be placed on a chair.
+When fitting, the ring is guided through the posterior vaginal vault so that the calottle lifts the transition between the bladder and urethra by tilting upwards/forwards (image).
+Stress such as coughing, pressing and movement should be used to test whether the pessary holds during the initial insertion.
+Urethra pessaries are usually worn during the day, occasionally only during exertion (e.g. sport).
+It is recommended that the patient removes the pessary in the evening and reinserts it in the orning.
+Stress incommended that the patient removes the pessary and support the morning.
+These can make it easier to insert and change the pessary and support the pessary and support the pessary is best changed while standing, whereby one leg can be placed on a chair.
 If this is too difficult, the pessary can also be changed with the legs slightly apart while standing against a wall or lying down.
 When removing the pessary, the patient pulls on the ring with her index finger.
 It can be helpful to hold a pull string in place.
-If the patient is unable to urinate, the persary should be removed and a smaller (different) model selected.
+If the patient is unable to urinate, the pessary should be removed and a smaller (different) model selected.
 Even if surgery is planned, the urethral pessary can be seen as a "trial pessary" for or against surgical treatment.
 The patient should be instructed to report any discomfort - including urination/defecation - immediately during pessary therapy.